cs-namrata-mathur/widget-data-visualization/docs/usage.md

 ## Heat Map

-A Heat Map chart visualizes data in a matrix, where individual values represented by a gradient of colors.
+A Heat Map chart visualizes data in a matrix, where individual values are represented by a gradient of colors.
 For example, **_Alerts_** data can be displayed on a grid with **_Severity_** on the horizontal axis and **_Created On_** on the vertical axis, along with the date range and format for the alerts.
 The Heat Map will display Alerts within the specified date range, with cooler tones indicating lower severity and warmer tones indicating higher severity.

 ### Using Static Data for Heat Map Visualization